-Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant dreadful sound; drip... drip... drip.
+Summer’s coming (as hard as it is to believe right now) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when all of a sudden – that distant dreadful sound; drip... drip... drip.
 They turn their head to see the household pet licking at a puddle that's gradually forming on the bathroom floor.
-Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
+Just like that, the mood changes: Anxiety, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-No – the central air conditioner is frozen solid.
-This can strike anywhere, from Naples to Timbuktu, regardless of weather.
+Nope – the central air conditioner is frozen solid.
+This can strike anywhere, from Naples to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Naples area home.
 Usually there are two factors why the evaporator coil may freeze: